If you’re interested in translating or adapting this post, pleaseemail us first.

 Following the eBay brandbook and identity colors is critical for any advertising campaign.

-When eBay celebrated its quarter of a century, we faced the challenge of creating a special celebration landing page for eBay Social.
+When eBay celebrated its quarter of a century, we faced the challenge of creating a special celebration landing page for eBay Bonus.
 It should be the same as on the main eBay portal but in the project’s specific color scheme.
 To achieve it without much pain, we designed a system of color variables to recolor the landing page and the application, switching only the brand colors to new ones.
 This system is based on PostCSS and CSS Variables that enable us to adjust colors, shades, typography, and background elements correctly to the corresponding interface elements.
 The Figma plugin built by Martian designers helped this happen.

 Opening some open source